vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

  9 ...
 0
 ```

-At this point, it is possible to load some live image (SDRAM) in the device via TFTP.
+At this point, it is possible to load some live image in the device SDRAM via TFTP.

 ### NAND